 You may know bitumen from its other name, asphalt.

-This is a sticky, highly viscous liquid that is best described as a syrupy form of petroleum.
+This sticky, highly viscous liquid is best described as a syrupy form of petroleum.

 Bitumen comes from the residue created by the distillation of petroleum and is most often used for roofing and surfacing roads.

 It’s inexpensive, durable, and flexible, thanks to its semi-solid nature.

 It can also stop rust from forming, which is another positive attribute when used on metal surfaces.

 Because of its many attributes, which include resistance to ultraviolet or UV light, harsh chemicals, and water which makes it an excellent waterproofing material, bitumen is also used as a practical, low-cost paint that can be used to protect a wide variety of surfaces.